loader image

 The following seaplane firsts were accomplished at Windermere:-

-• The first aeroplane floats with a ‘step’ in the world were designed and tested. – Oscar Gnosspelius in Gnosspelius No. 1 in July 1910.
+• The first aeroplane floats with a ‘step’ in the world were designed and tested. – Oscar Gnosspelius on Gnosspelius No. 1 in July 1910

-• The first flight by a ‘practical’ hydro-monoplane in the world. – Gnosspelius in Gnosspelius No. 2 on 14 February 1912.
+• The first flight by a ‘normal‘ hydro-monoplane in the world. – Gnosspelius in Gnosspelius No. 2 on 14 February 1912

-• The first passenger to fly in a hydro-monoplane in the world. – Edward Wakefield in a Deperdussin on 16 July 1912.
+• The first passenger to fly in a hydro-monoplane in the world. – Wakefield in a Deperdussin on 16 July 1912

-• The first patent for a stepped float in the world. – Wakefield on 18 March 1913.
+• The first patent for a stepped float in the world. – Applied for by Wakefield on 11 December 1911 and granted on 18 March 1913

-The invention of the stepped float has been attributed to Glenn Curtiss as a “Eureka moment” in the early summer of 1912.
-This is challenged: please see the origins here
+Invention of the step has been attributed to Glenn Curtiss in America as a “Eureka moment” during the early summer of 1912.
+This is challenged: please see information on the history of developments here

 Wings Over Windermere